Run graph algorithms

 Export subgraph to NetworkX

-We output an undirected graph as the direction doesn’t matter for the PageRank algorithm.
+We store the extracted subgraph as an undirected graph in NetworkX because the direction doesn’t matter for the PageRank algorithm.

 Compute PageRank